burnoutband/kubernetes-training/modules/enable_psp_on_kops.md

 ```
 kops edit cluster
 ```
 Add to the bottom of the `spec` section and save.
+Note: Use correct indentation of `kubeAPIServer`.
 ```
   kubeAPIServer:
     admissionControl: